devops4me/safedb.net/README.md

 Subsequent logins must perform two checks

-- IS MY DIRECTORY (session) noted as the latest in the lock file (possible if you've logged out of the same shell)
+- IS MY DIRECTORY (branch) noted as the latest in the lock file (possible if you've logged out of the same shell)
-- (if other directory) - Does the intra-sessionary key within that directory's cipher file have a value
+- (if other directory) - Does the branch key within that directory's cipher file have a value

 The popup asking the user to STEAL or go READONLY is triggered if the answers above are NO then YES.

 ### Safe steal | HowTo

-If intra key has no value then stealing is not necessary so the existence of the --steal flag does not change the price of sugar.
+If branch key has no value then stealing is not necessary so the existence of the --steal flag does not change the price of sugar.

 The Stealing flow of events is to